 In many places the draft legislation is ambiguous.
-It lacks definition and clarity as to what it is trying to achieve.
-The lack of clarity and detail raises significant concerns around intent, actual implementation and, ultimately, legislative overreach.
-The extraordinarily broad application to almost any person or organisation that has dealings with electronic products and services, irrespective of their location, and the extremely wide scope of acts and things that can be requested of those actors further increase concerns of legislative overreach.
+It lacks definition and clarity as to its objectives.
+The lack of clarity and detail raises significant concerns around intent, actual implementation and, ultimately, the extent of likely legislative overreach.

+The extraordinarily broad application of proposed new powers to capture almost any person or organisation that has dealings with electronic products and services - irrespective of their location and largely irrespective of their role - coupled with the extremely wide scope of acts and things that can be requested or required of those actors, further increase the scope for legislative overreach.

-The attempted extraterritorial reach of the legislation is unprecedented.
-Not only does it have the potential to generate anti-competitive outcomes and to create disincentives for providers to offer products and services to Australians, it also creates significant risks for Australian providers to breach laws in foreign jurisdictions when they are taking action as a result of the requirements of the Bill.
+The attempted extraterritorial reach of the legislation is unprecedented and has the potential to generate anti-competitive outcomes and to create disincentives for providers to offer leading edge products and services to Australians.

-The notice processes created under the draft Bill are prone to the exercise of bias and lack an independent assessment mechanism.
-Equally concerning is the lack of strong judicial oversight of a piece of legislation that has the potential to significantly impact on society's overall security and the privacy of individuals.
+The notice processes created under the draft Bill are vulnerable to the exercise of bias and lack an independent assessment mechanism.
+Very concerning is the lack of judicial oversight of a piece of legislation that has the potential to significantly impact on society's overall security and the privacy of individuals.

-The proposed legislation seeks to break new ground and to set international precedents.
+The draft legislation seeks to break new ground and to set international precedents.
 Consequently, there is a pressing need to clearly articulate why it is needed and, once consensus is reached, 'to get it right', also bearing in mind international obligations and peer nations' norms.

-It is imperative that the legislation does not weaken existing cybersecurity structures, carefully balances security and privacy considerations, minimises unintended consequences, and it should be developed within a more holistic framework around cybersecurity, data retention, network security, interception and privacy.
+As called out by a global authority, the Internet Architecture Board (which usually does not comment on legislation), it is imperative that the legislation does not weaken existing cybersecurity structures, that it carefully balances security and privacy considerations, minimises unintended consequences, and is developed within a more holistic framework around cybersecurity, data retention, network security, interception and privacy.